Codegass/repodigger/README.md

 If you plan to modify the RepoDigger code itself:

-1. Ensure `uv` is installed and `GITHUB_TOKEN` is set (see Quick Start steps 1 & 2).
+1. Ensure `uv` is installed.
+2. Set up GitHub Token (see Quick Start step 2)
-2. Clone the repository and navigate to the project directory.
+3. Clone the repository and navigate to the project directory.
-3. Create and activate a virtual environment:
+4. Create and activate a virtual environment:
     ```bash
     uv venv
     source .venv/bin/activate  # macOS/Linux
     # .venv\Scripts\activate.bat  # Windows CMD
     # .venv\Scripts\Activate.ps1 # Windows PowerShell
     ```
-4. Install the project in editable mode with its dependencies:
+5. Install the project in editable mode with its dependencies:
     ```bash
     uv pip install -e .
     ```
-5. Now you can run the script directly:
+6. Now you can run the script directly:
     ```bash
     python repodigger.py --organization <ORG_NAME> --download-folder <PATH_TO_DOWNLOAD_FOLDER> [OPTIONS]
     ```